 Structural movement

-Repair category:
+Repair category: 1

 Notes: The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

 Dampness, rot and infestation

-Repair category:
+Repair category: 1

 Notes: No obvious evidence of significant dampness, rot or wood boring insect infestation.

 Chimney stacks

-Repair category:
+Repair category: 2

-Notes: There is some weathering to stonework and rendered finishes to mutual chimney stacks.
+Notes: There is weathering to rendered finishes to mutual chimney stacks.
+Cracking was noted to render.